area9innovation/flow9/tools/dsl/wase/readme.md

 The order of top-level declarations is important.
 The names of globals, functions and such only take effect from the point they are defined.

+TODO:
+- Support "include" so we can build a standard-library

+- Do a two-phase declaration processing, so we can have imports in arbitrary order, and also try to support mutual recursion between functions

 ## Global syntax